jessepav/lacygoill-wiki-backup/awk/sed.md

     three → two → one

-Reversing the order “breaks” the chain.
+Reverse the order to “break” the chain.

 ## How to pass several options to sed in a shebang?